Each year, thousands of people are fooled by romance scammers posing as potential soul mates.

 These online fraudsters create fake profiles to lure in victims, establish romantic relationships and eventually, extort money.
 Catfishing or ‘dating scams’ swindle people out of thousands of pounds each year but there are some warning signs to look out for.

-In this article, we’ll identify common online romance scams, their tell-tale signs and offer some tips on how to tell if someone is scamming you online.
+In this article, our private investigations team will identify common online romance scams, their tell-tale signs and offer some tips on how to tell if someone is scamming you online.

 Romance Fraud on The Rise